gatsbyjs/gatsby/docs/docs/tutorial/part-eight/index.md

 Try it out!

 First, you need to create a production build of your Gatsby site.
-The Gatsby development server is optimized for making development fast, but the site that it generates -- while closely resembling a production version of the site -- isn't as optimized.
+The Gatsby development server is optimized for making development fast but the site that it generates, while closely resembling a production version of the site, isn't as optimized.

 ### ✋ Create a production build